nafizjiwa/CSS-Combinators/README.md

                                                 div > p {} - selects all <p> elements that are children of a <div> element.

-    adjacent sibling selector (+)  --------> selects an element that is directly after another specific element.
-                                                    (must be in parent container)
+    adjacent sibling selector (+)  ----> selects an element that is directly after another specific element (must be in parent container)
                                             div + p {} - selects the first <p> element that are placed immediately after <div> elements.

-    general sibling selector (~)  ---------> selects all elements that are next siblings of a specified element. div ~ p {} - selects all <p> elements that are next siblings of <div> elements.
+    general sibling selector (~)  ------> selects all elements that are next siblings of a specified element div ~ p {} - selects all <p> elements that are next siblings of <div> elements.